 This unique program is taught by a dynamic team of practicioners with expertise in trade, finance, economics, development and environmental issues.
 See the "Instructors" tab for a sampling of faculty biographies.

 The PTD classes will meet Monday, July 7 through Thursday, July 31.
 Classes will run from 10am-12pm and from 2-4pm unless otherwise noted.

 The program will include four weeks of intensive class and group work, with four days of field exposure to international trade experts working in agriculture and technology industries in Central California.
 The program also includes a 3-day weekend trip to San Francisco (lodging provided).

-Fees for this program are $1,800 and include tuition, diverse faculty instruction, academic support, course materials and career guidance.
+Fees for this program are $4,500 and include tuition, accommodation, all breakfast meals, special events meals, diverse faculty instruction, academic support, course materials, and career guidance.